soda3x/InstantiatePrefabsCardinalDirection/README.md

 * Positive Z-axis values are heading North and Negative Z-axis values are heading South
 * For rotation, Y = 0 is North, Y = 180 is South

 For demonstration purposes, the `transform.position` of the spawned Prefab is randomised.
-A `SetTargetTransform` method is supplied for calling from outside the script to tell the script where to spawn the prefab.
+A `SetTargetTransform` method is supplied for calling from outside the script to tell the script where to spawn the prefab and the demonstration code should be removed.

-Follow the comments in the `InstantiatePrefab` script, its clearly shown what to replace.
+Follow the comments in the `InstantiatePrefab` script, its clearly shown what to remove.

 !["Screenshot"](https://github.com/soda3x/InstantiatePrefabsCardinalDirection/blob/59f4cca10d1358ad09a2a6a60872590e3d09ece5/screenshot.png)